Tuesday, September 10, 2019

 Read the PPS if you must:

 Another odd thought occurred to me.
 If you did as I suggested and watched the lecture video, you would know that magic squares could be added in to make a further complication in the Masonic code.
-The magic square is of course very well known in Tibet as in China.
+The magic square is of course very well known in Tibet as it is in China.
 You especially see it in astrological charts like this one, on the stomach shell of the turtle.

 Do you see at the very center of the chart the nine numbers inside the checkerboard?